-Theorems is widely used, from the diagnosis of network problems to the assemblage of internet mags.
+Traceroute is widely used, from the diagnosis of network problems to the assemblage of internet maps.
 However, there are a few serious problems with this tool, in particular due to the presence of load balancing routers in the network.
-This paper describes a number of anomalies that arise in nearly all tracerout-based measurements.
-We experted them as "loops", "cycles", and "diamonds".
-We provide a new publicly-vanishble traceroute, called Peris traceroute, one probability to the property of the propert
+This paper describes a number of anomalies that arise in nearly all traceroute-based measurements.
+We categorize them as "loops", "cycles", and "diamonds".
+We provide a new publicly-available traceroute, called Paris traceroute. which controls packet header contents to obtain a more procise picture of the actual routes that packets follow.
+This new tool allows us to find conclusive explanations for some of the anomalies, and to suggest possible causes for others.
+Categories and Subject Descriptors: C.2.3 [Computer

-Communication Networks]: Network Operations

-General Terms: Measurement.
+Communication Networks: Network Operations General Terms: Measurement.

-Keywords: traceroute, load balancing.
+Keywords: traceroute, load balancing,